 Nieves’ scholarly work and community-based activism critically engages with issues of memory, heritage preservation, gender and nationalism at the intersections of race and the built environment in cities across the Global South.
 In 2010 he received The John R. Hatch Class of 1925 Excellence in Teaching Award.

 Thompson earned her bachelor's degree in English from Hampton University and her master's and Ph.D. in American studies from Purdue University.
 She previously served as a visiting scholar at the University of Houston.

-She has taught courses on the African diaspora, black women’s activism, black women writers, and black autobiography in the U.S.
+She has taught courses on the African diaspora, African American women’s activism, black women writers, and black autobiography in the U.S.